jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 print(True or 1 / 0)
 </code></pre>

-The program prints `True` and exits **without evaluating the `1 / 0`**!
+The program prints `True` and exits **without evaluating the `1 / 0` and crashing**!
 To convince yourself that this works the way I claim it does, try changing that `True` to a `False`.

-This matches the behavior we saw in the diagram above—remember how the `1 == 2` box stayed yellow to indicate that Python hadn't evaluated (run) the code inside of it.
+This matches the behavior we saw in our most recent diagram.
+Remember how the `1 == 2` box stayed yellow to indicate that Python hadn't evaluated (run) the code inside of it?

-`and` works similarly to `or`, except that the official documentation says that
+So, that's what "short-circuiting" means when you're using an `or`. `and` works similarly to `or`, except that the official documentation says that

 > it only evaluates the second argument if the first one is true.

+That makes sense, because `and` wants to make sure that both of its operands are truthy. **If the sub-expression on the left-hand side of an `and` is falsey, then the whole `and` expression is falsey!** In that case, there's no need to evaluate the sub-expression on the right-hand side.

 Here are more examples that show how `and` and `or`'s short-circuiting behavior works.
 Do they all behave the way you expect?